santimoran19/santimoran19/README.md

 ## 🧑‍💻 About Me

-I'm a **third-year Systems Analysis student** at a technical university in Córdoba, Argentina, with intermediate certifications as a **Web Developer** and **Junior Developer**.
+I'm a **third-year Systems Analysis student** at a university college in Córdoba, Argentina, with intermediate certifications as a **Web Developer** and **Junior Developer**.
 I'm passionate about turning complex problems into clean, efficient, and scalable software solutions.

 My approach bridges the analytical side of systems thinking with hands-on implementation skills — from architecting data flows to shipping production-ready UIs.